 Mainstream primary schools can also make direct referrals for children with SEN Support or those who have an EHCP without additional support.

-Direct referral forms can be downloaded from the through the link below.
+Referral forms can be downloaded from the through the link below.

 The nature of the support will be agreed in relation to the needs of the pupil.